cgallemore/djvasa/README.rst

 In an effort to learn about Vagrant and SaltStack I had the idea to create a tool to help me initialize Django projects more efficiently, this is the result.
 Djvasa is a command line tool to help you rapidly create a Django project for use with Vagrant.
-In addition, the Vagrant environment can be provisioned with certain tool typical to a Django project ready for use.
+In addition, the Vagrant environment can be provisioned with certain tools typical to a Django project ready for use.
 The provisioning is handled with SaltStack.

 The following guide assumes you already have Vagrant and VirtualBox installed and that you have the salty-vagrant